shiva123-coder/pashmina-collection/README.md

 - command below used to install touch
  - npm install touch-cli -g

+### .env file was not loaded on django settings which resulted django errors as all secret keys were stored in .env file however unable to load .env file to settings.
+  - Issue was solved by installing python-dotenv modules as below:
+    1. install python-dotenv by using command 'pip install python-dotenv'
+    2. add below to django settings:
+      - from dotenv import load_dotenv
+      - load_dotenv()

 ### image was not displaying when <img class="card-img-top img-fluid" src="{{ MEDIA_URL }}no-image.jpg"/>
  - below line of code was needed to add inside the context processor of django setting :
     - ```